A Beginner’s Guide to Nocode in 2023

 Once you have selected a platform, the next step is to find ideas to build.

-If you chose to build a website, pick up any website, landing page, etc. on the internet and try to build it with the platform you chose.
+If you choose to build a website, pick up any website, landing page, etc. on the internet and try to build it with the platform you chose.

-If you chose to build an app, the following are a few great ideas to cover a wide range of functionalities.
+If you choose to build an app, the following are a few great ideas to cover a wide range of functionalities.

 Here’s a list 15+ Custom software ideas to build with Nocode Platforms.